Harry Potter and the Deathly Hallows: Part 1 (2010)

 Harry Potter location: the ‘gentlemen’s toilet’ entrance to the Ministry of Magic: Horseguards Avenue, Whitehall, London

 The entrance to the Ministry itself is a gentlemen’s toilet on Horseguards Avenue by the junction with Whitehall.
 And, no, there is no toilet in the middle of the road here, just a statue of Liberal politician the Eighth Duke of Devonshire.
-Incidentally, the monumental entrance to the right is the Muggles’ Ministry of Defence.
+Incidentally, the monumental entrance to the right is the Muggles’ (real) Ministry of Defence, which you can see as itself in2014 Tom Cruise sci-fi Edge Of Tomorrow.

 One look at the fantastic Ministry of Magic should tell you that it’s another vast studio set.